 Traditional Practices

 The Kanwar Yatra is steeped in various traditional practices.
 Pilgrims, known as Kanwariyas, often observe fasts and maintain celibacy during the Yatra.
 They wear saffron clothes and carry Kanwars decorated with flowers, beads, and religious symbols.
-Chanting of hymns and slogans like “Bol Bam” (a chant dedicated to Lord Shiva) is a common sight.
-The Yatra also involves community meals (langars) organized by local communities and religious organizations.
-These practices reflect the deep-rooted cultural and religious traditions associated with the pilgrimage.
+Chanting of hymns and slogans, such as “Bol Bam” (a chant dedicated to Lord Shiva), is a common sight.
+The Yatra also involves community meals (langars) organised by local communities and religious organisations.
+These practices reflect the deep-rooted cultural and spiritual traditions associated with the pilgrimage.

 Regional Variations